 What is in our water?

-Your drinking water contains naturally occurring minerals such as calcium, iron, manganese and magnesium.
+Drinking water contains naturally occurring minerals such as calcium, sodium and magnesium.
 The levels of these minerals can vary causing very slight differences in taste, odour and colour.

 'Hard' drinking water is mainly the result of high levels of calcium and magnesium and makes it difficult to work up a lather or suds for washing.